-At foodmed.net we invite you on a remarkable journey into the magic, mystery and science of food as medicine, and medicine as food.
+At foodmed.net we invite you on a remarkable journey into the magic and mystery of good science of food as medicine, and medicine as food.
 With doctors and scientists across the globe as your guides, you’ll travel back with us to the roots of medicine.
 You’ll learn about advice that harks back to the injunction of the ancient Greek sage, Hippocrates to doctors: ‘Let food be your medicine’, and the ancient Chinese proverb: ‘He that takes medicine and neglects diet, wastes the skill of the physician.’
-At heart, we’re about evidence-based, integrative, functional medicine to stem the tide of global epidemics of chronics diseases and iatrogenic (doctor-caused) disease.
+At heart,

-At foodmed.net we embrace all branches of modern medicine’s allopathic tree, including integrative, functional, natural medicine and scientific research on the benefits of real, live food, pasture-raised, organic, as close to its natural state as possible.
+At foodmed.net we embrace all branches of modern medicine’s allopathic tree, including complementary medicine and good scientific research on the benefits of real, live food, pasture-raised, organic, as close to its natural state as possible.
 We take a very broad view of food as medicine.
 We see ancient disciplines such as yoga and Tai Chi as food for body and mind.
-Our vision is for health care, not sick care, and methods of health and healing that aim first to ‘do no harm’.
+Our vision is for health care, not sick care, and methods of health and healing that first ‘do no harm’.
 A major focus is preventative medicine – prevention is, after all, always so much better than cure.
 We invite opposing views and robust debate on this rough and rollicking ride.